Infosys/Infosys-OpenJDK-Migrator/README.md

 • Compiles the migrated application to verify the changes.

-• Generates detailed assessment report of the analysis performed, along with the effort estimation report.
+• Generates detailed assessment report of the analysis performed, along with the effort estimation report to perform the required changes manually.

-• Generates migration report post changes by solution.
+• Also provides a detailed migration report of the changes done as part of JDK migration.

-• Batch migration supported; It will migrate multiple applications in one go.
+• Batch migration is supported to migrate multiple applications in one go.

 Key Benefits: